Rutgers logo

 Sheep Handling and Fitting Supervisors: Thank you for all of your hard work with the students and their animals; you’ve done a GREAT job!

-Thank you Rebecca for teaching this class and helping students learn about sheep showmanship.
+Thank you to Dr. Taylor Ross for teaching this class and helping students learn about sheep showmanship.
 We appreciate your dedication to this class!

 More Information